USEPA/haztrak/docs/haztrak_book/src/design/sdd.md

 #### Relational Database

 Haztrak depends on a relational database to persist its user data as well as information synced with (pulled from) RCRAInfo.
+RCRAInfo/e-Manifest should always be treated as the source of truth, however, the database provides users the means to, for example, draft or update electronic manifests without submitting the changes to RCRAInfo immediately.

 The database schema is maintained in version control via a series of 'migration' scripts.
 This enables us to initiate a new database and scaffold the expected schema quickly and consistently for local development, testing, and backup.

+The Haztrak project currently utilizes [PostgreSQL](https://www.postgresql.org/), a widely used open-source object-relational database system known for reliability and performance.

+For more information, see our [chapter on database design](./db-design.md)

 #### In-memory Database

+The in-memory data store serves a couple purposes,

-The in memory database acts as a broker for Haztrak's [task queue](#task-queue) as well as a cache for the [http server](#http-server) to help cut down on latency for recently requested resources.
+- As a message broker for Haztrak's [task queue](#task-queue)
+- A cache for the [http server](#http-server)

+As a cache, the in-memory data store is utilized to increase performance by allowing Haztrak to cut down on latency for recently used resources including recent database queries, and computed values.
+As a message broker, the data store provides a reliable way for the back end service to communicate which each other (e.g., launch background tasks).

+The Haztrak project currently uses [Redis](https://redis.io/) as both the message broker and in-memory data store.

 #### Task Queue

-The task queue is responsible for jobs/scripts/tasks that should occur outside the [http request-response cycle](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol).
+The task queue is responsible for jobs/scripts/tasks/batch processing that should occur outside the [http request-response cycle](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol).
 For Haztrak, a large part of this is communicating with RCRAInfo via its [web services](https://github.com/USEPA/e-manifest), a well documented